opencog/atomspace-agents/README.md

   that individual apps might not even be aware of.

 This repo implements such policy ageints.
-The above is the simplest non-trivial agent: the write-through agent.
+The above is the simplest non-trivial agent: the write-through agent (called a "remembering agent" in the text below.)

 ### Terminology and building blocks
 * The [AtomSpace](https://github.com/opencog/atomspace) is an in-RAM